clojure-quant/quanta/README.md

  - all evals after evaling :gorilla/on will show up in notebook
  - :gorilla/off stops evals in sniffer

-## PinkGorilla Notebook

-TA ships some notebooks that you can edit in PinkGorilla notebook.
-Clone TA and run: `clojure -X:notebook`

-If it cannot find the latest release, run `clojure -P -X:notebook`

 ## run unit tests / speed tests